SkoolNotes/Taproot/2020ENG201/KBxEcoPoetryDiscussionPrep.md

 Do you have some designs in mind or would you like me to design the site given the information you want conveyed?

+What is the timeline looking like?
+When do you need this done?